cosmicexplorer/cpm/docs/commands.md

 - `remove <package>`

 Fails if no `package-cpm.json` file exists or the package named doesn't exist.
 Removes the package from the `c_modules/` folder and `package-cpm.json`.

+## publish
+- `publish`

+Publishes package to registry using the `package-cpm.json` of the current project.
+Asks for authentication, and fails if the package version hasn't been bumped since last time.